 - Foster parent associations

-- Family counseling and crisis intervention programs and support groups
+- Family counseling, crisis intervention programs, and support groups

 1. Work with staff at domestic violence shelters.

 Train shelter staff and advocates to share information on free tax preparation, tax credits, and financial wellness services.
 Refer people to the National Coalition Against Domestic Violence’s State Coalition List or call the National Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Provide flyers, brochures, and business cards on-site at domestic violence shelters with specific contact information for follow-up rather than a general organizational phone number or email address.

 2. Conduct face-to-face tax credit outreach.